 The SBI is India`s largest bank with assets amounting to over $460 billion.
 The public sector bank played a role in establishing India`s first blockchain consortium called BankChain, a formation that now has more than 20 members from India and the Middle East.

-The BankChain consortium is a community of banks for exploring, building and implementing blokchain solutions that was built in February 2017.
+The BankChain consortium is a community of banks for exploring, building and implementing blockchain solutions that were built in February 2017.
 Some of the BankChain`s active projects include:

 - Secure documents